mikechambers/dcli/src/dcliad/README.md

 Command line tool for retrieving and viewing Destiny 2 Crucible activity / match details.

-By default the details on the last activity will be displayed, with options ('--mode') to specify the mode from which to retrieve the last activity.
+By default the details on the last activity will be displayed, with options (`--mode`) to specify the mode from which to retrieve the last activity.

-You can also specify the specific activity via the '--activity-index' argument.
+You can also specify the specific activity via the `--activity-index` argument.
 The index can be retrieved from dcliah, as well as directly from the sqlite datastor (activity.id).

 By default, the app will display summary data for the match, including each player and an overview of weapon usage.
-By passing in the '--details' flag, per user weapon usage and stats will be displayed.
+By passing in the `--details` flag, per user weapon usage and stats will be displayed.

 dcliad pulls its data from the local Destiny 2 activity database store.
 By default, dcliad will create and update this file with the latest activity data, but it can also be seperately managed using [dclias](https://github.com/mikechambers/dcli/tree/main/src/dclias).